Political hip-hop: Conspiracy theories

 Conspiracy theories have been referenced in hip hop lyrics for some time.
-Elements of the Five-Percenter philosophy that has fundamentally influenced hip hop culture revolve around conspiracy theories.
-Artists such as Professor Griff, Jedi Mind Tricks, Hopsin, and Hyro the Hero have become infamous for their support of New World Order, Illuminati, and Satanist conspiracy theories, often alleging mainstream hip hop artists, such as Jay-Z, are "involved" in such conspiracies.
-Rapper B.o.B. is a member of the Flat Earth Society.
-Hip hop has a long history of discussing conspiracy theories in its music.
-Some artists, such as Public Enemy and dead prez, have been known to incorporate themes of government corruption and social injustice into their lyrics.
-In more recent years, artists like Killer Mike and J. Cole have also touched on these topics in their music.

-Views on religion

-Rappers often reference their religious views.
-However, outside of Five-Percenters and Black Muslims, they rarely translate into political views.
-Killer Mike, however, has been heavily critical of organized religion in many of his more political songs.
-Chicago-raised rapper Kanye West's Life of Pablo album release is another that offers an outlet for religious expression and self-assessment.
-In January 2019, West began hosting "Sunday Service" events where fans and invited guests can come to listen to choir renditions of his music, gospel songs, and pray.
+Elements of the Five-Percenter philosophy, which include a number of conspiracy theories, have significantly influenced hip hop culture.
+Rapper B.o.B is a member of the Flat Earth Society.

 Worldwide

 On a global scale, hip hop's public reputation and exhibition is varied.
 For instance, Canada's most prominent political hip hop act is The Dope Poet Society, who are known for anti-racist and anti-war activism, as well as denouncing both liberal and conservative politicians.
 Their politics could be described as third-worldism, or black internationalism.
 For example, in "Bombay to Zimbabwe," lead rapper Professor D states "from Bombay to Zimbabwe I study sharply: Bob Marley, Marcus Garvey, Mahatma Gandhi, Black Panther Party."
 Possibly on purpose, these influences seem ideologically contradictory in some ways (e.g. for instance, Marley's subtle socialism vs. Garvey's anti-communism, and non-violence vs. violence) but taken together they represent different approaches to the shared goal of linking anti-racist and anti-colonial struggles in the Americas and the rest of the world.
 Professor D and The Dope Poet Society also seem to represent this ideology on their album by featuring American political rappers like dead prez and others with rappers from around the world including Nigeria and Colombia.
 Other examples of hip hop around the world offer opposite perspectives.
-For example, Lowkey and Iron Sheik have expressed anti-Zionist views in their music, whereas Golan and Subliminal have expressed pro-Zionist views.
-In France, some political artists such as Suprême NTM, the rapper Casey or Assassin are well known since the early-1990s.
-Today, rappers like Kery James, La Rumeur, Rocé or Médine are influential; their lyrics speak about colonialism, poverty, French history and sometimes conspiracy theories.
+For example, Lowkey and Iron Sheik have expressed anti-Zionist views in their music, whereas Golan, Pope Troy and Subliminal have expressed pro-Zionist views. with Pope Troy combining Donald Trumps American conservative ideologues with pro-Israeli ideals acting as a political lobbyist for the different representation of groups.